-B12 Initial 2005 cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial 2005 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14 Final 2005 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): 0 B15 Completers of programs of less than two years duration (total): B16 B17 Completers of programs of at least two but less than four years (total): D40 Completers of programs of at least two but less than four years within 150 persont of B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: D.4.0 B19 \ B21 Total transfers to four-year institutions:
+B16 Completers of programs of less than two years within 150 percent of normal time: B17 Completers of programs of at least two but less than four years (total): B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: B20 Total transfers to two-year institutions: B21 Total transfers to four-year institutions: 2007 Cohort B12 Initial 2007 cohort, total of first-time, full-time degree/certificate-seeking students: B13 Of the initial 2007 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14 Final 2007 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12): 0 D15 Completers of programs of less than two years duration (total): 0 Completers of programs of less than two years within 150 percent of normal time: Completers of programs of at least two but less than four years (total): ווט Completers of programs of at least two but less than rour years (total).
+B18 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19 Total transfers-out (within three years) to other institutions: Total transfers to two-year institutions: Total transfers to four-year institutions: Retention Rates Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate

-Retention Rates

-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2008 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2010 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

-B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate Ì students who entered your institution as freshmen in fall 2008 (or the preceding İ summer term), what percentage was enrolled at your institution as of the date your İ institution calculates its official enrollment in fall 2009?
-500/ 52%
+B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2010 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2011?
+400/ 49%